 Miley Cyrus Cheating On Liam Hemsworth With Nick Jonas?
-He’s Been Texting Her
+Jonas Has Allegedly Been Texting Her

 The 27-year-old Aussie actor is allegedly paranoid because the hunky singer is currently looking for a new girlfriend so he can settle down.
 The Hunger Games star is probably worried that the former Jonas Brothers member would snag his girlfriend away from him.

 Hollywood Life reported that Jonas has been reaching out to his former lovers and friends, and it doesn’t matter whether they are taken or not.
 The website believes that he won’t ever do anything to destroy a potential marriage so he may just be trying to catch up with Cyrus whom he hasn’t talked to for quite some time.
-During an interview with E Online, Nick debunked the rumors on dating Miley and confirmed that there’s nothing going on between them.
+During an interview with E!
+Online, Nick debunked the rumors on dating Miley and confirmed that there’s nothing going on between them.

-“I don’t have a relationship with her now really, but that’s not because we have any bad blood—we just sort of run in different circles,” he confessed.
+“I don’t have a relationship with her now really, but that’s not because we have any bad blood — we just sort of run in different circles,” he confessed.

 The “Closer” singer also showed his admiration for his former lover who has changed a lot through time.
 Miley Cyrus has reinvented herself ever since her breakup from Liam Hemsworth – from America’s sweetheart to becoming a more daring and controversial musician.